pedbernardo/camunda-training/camunda/README.md

-# Camunda Training
+# Starting point
-This is the repository for Camunda's training lab.
-You can use it as a starting point or even check the resolution of the exercises through the branches.
 This project was started based on [Camunda Srping Boot Initializr](https://start.camunda.com/) including the following options:

 - Camunda 7.19 Version
 - H2 on Disk